boardshelfd/boardshelfd-api/README.md

 # boardshelfd-api

 This is the source code of the boardshelfd API.

-(Mostly used for user management)
+Two goals of this API : User management / Parse [BGG XML API](https://boardgamegeek.com/wiki/page/BGG_XML_API2), to transform it into JSON.

 **Prerequisites:**